BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

 _What does it mean?_

-In our context, it means that when the state isFullscreen is true, we are able to move the player from its current view to the higher one :
+In our context, it means that when the state isFullscreen is true, we are able to move the player from its current view to the higher one:

 ```javascript
 <View style={styles.container}>